jamietre/jest-examples/README.md

 ## Limitations

-This repo was put together for a presenation, and hasn't gone through a lot of refinement or review!
+This repo was put together for a presentation, and hasn't gone through a lot of refinement or review!
 Please contribute!